syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ---
 # Data Binding

-Grid `datasource`  property allows to bind datasource as the instance of one of the following types.
+Grid `datasource` property or  `e-datamanager` child tag allows to bind datasource as the instance of one of the following types.

 *	Collection that implements IEnumerable or IEnumerable&lt;T&gt;.
 *	REST Service URL as string.